Adamelmusiael/IBM-HR-Analytics-/plan-goals-notes.md

   Becouse of the EDA we do know that most of employees in this dataset work in Research & Developement department.
 Thus we need to use attrition rate in order to evaluate which department is experiencing more attrition.
 Biggest attrition by attrition rate was expeienced in the **Sales and Human Resources** departments (about **20% for each** of them).
 While Research & Developement had attrition rate equal to 13%.
 If it comes to the numbers we need to notice that in **R&D** the number of employees that left the company was **133**, which is more then the half of whloe companies attrition.
 * Does frequent job role change impact attrition?
 After first query have found an interesting pattern employees how worked: 0,2,3,4 companies - their **attrition** rate is about **11%**, 5+ companies - **20-25% attrition** this employees might be people that are just seeking better opportunities so company should concider investing in their growth and 1 compnay employees - 18% attrition, this employees might be early in their careers and they expectations has just met the reality.

+# 2. Data Visualization and Insights
+Now our objective is to visualize key insights and trends in the data.
+I need to